Rising-Stars-by-Sunshine/Boen-PS1/README.md

 ```

 ### 5. Run EDA Notebook
-Navigate to the `code` directory and run the `EDA.ipynb` Jupyter Notebook:
+Navigate to the `code` directory and run the `EDA.ipynb` Jupyter Notebook.